CARTAvis/carta-archived/README.md

 In `your-carta-work folder`, execute `./CARTAvis/carta/scripts/install3party.sh`

-## Build Casa libraries on CentOS 7
+## Build CASA libraries on CentOS 7
 In `your-carta-work folder`, execute `./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things